 Additionally, graft hydration is one of the most crucial factors in graft survival.
 No matter how carefully one dissects a graft, or creates a recipient site, if the graft is allowed to become dehydrated, it will often not survive.
 Close supervision insures that a graft is not left on a finger or hand until it has dried out.

 Dr. Keene has invented a patented graft holder that maintains optimum graft hydration throughout the process of dissection and placement, and prevents the risk of graft dehydration during all phases of the surgery.
-During dissection, the grafts are stored directly in this apparatus, that is then mounted on the finger during graft placement, so grafts are never out of their hydrating solution.
+During dissection, the grafts are stored directly in this apparatus, which is filled with lactate ringer’s solution, and then mounted on the finger during graft placement.
+So grafts are never out of their hydrating solution.

 In addition to maintaining optimal survival during placement, placing the graft according to its natural angle is important.